nbcrrolls/website/readme-wordpress.rst

 2016, Feb.
 Request to remove wordporess2/ from the website.
 Need to move wordpress installation to root.
 None of the recipes in http://codex.wordpress.org/Moving_WordPress#Moving_WordPress_Multisite work.
 Thje are for a single site only.
-Per this link https://codex.wordpress.org/Changing_The_Site_URL need to do a manula change.
+Per this link https://codex.wordpress.org/Changing_The_Site_URL need to do a manual change.

 #. back up wpdb and /var/www/html/wordpress2/